babashka/cli/README.md

 ;;=> {:dispatch ["group" "sub"], :opts {:registry "X"}}
 ```

-It's called `:inherit` because the option is inherited down the command tree by
-the descendants of the level that declares it.
-A descendant may redefine it in
-its own spec, in which case the descendant's definition wins.
+A descendant may redefine it in its own spec, in which case the descendant's
+definition wins.

 Instead of marking individual options, pass `:inherit` to `dispatch`: `true` to
 inherit all options, or a set of keys to inherit only those: